ProgramaPHP/OrionChat/README.md

 Or download the zip file from the repository by clicking on the green button "Code" and then [Download ZIP](https://github.com/EliasPereirah/OrionChat/archive/refs/heads/master.zip).

 After downloading, just open the folder and click on index.html if you don't have a server.
-If you do, just access the directory where the project was saved.
+If you do, just access the directory where the project was saved, eg: http://localhost/OrionChat/.
 It's that simple.

 # Google CSE API Key